Introduction - Will You Play APL With Me?

 The country has been divided into 100 areas, and the discount rate will depend on the area according to the following table:

-The problem is to calculate the discount rate that may be claimed for a potential customer who lives in a given area d; for example
+The problem is to calculate the discount rate that may be claimed for a potential customer who lives in a given area d

 Let us begin by creating two variables: